wp-media/adminimize/readme.txt

 = Search for helping hands =
 Over the time the plugin was extended the plugin with much requirements and his solutions.
 But the source is not easy to maintain for me, I’m unhappy with the source.
 I have learned about coding, architecture etc.

 Currently I search for developer there will help on dev and support the plugin.
 The plugin have a [github repository](https://github.com/bueltge/Adminimize) to easy add a issue or a create a fork, pull request.
-Also to add issues to understand problems.
+Also to add issues to understand the problems.

 Especially the functionality for WP Multisite is currently more a hack as a solution.
 But is very complex, not easy to create a solution for this.

-For development see this repository: https://github.com/bueltge/Adminimize The master branch is the current version and the new will leave in the v2.0 branch.
+For development see this repository: https://github.com/bueltge/Adminimize The `master` branch is the current version and the new will leave in the `refactor` branch.

-= Support Custom Options on all different post types = With version 1.6.1 it is possible to add own options for hide areas in the backend of WordPress.
-It is easy and you must only forgive ID or class of the tag.
-Also it is possible to use a fixed menu and header.
+= Support Custom Options on all different post types = It is possible to add own options to hide areas in the back end of WordPress.
+It is easy and you must only forgive ID or class, a selector, of the markup, that you will hide.

 = Support Custom Post Type =
-Also it is possible with version 1.7.18 to use on custom post types; hide 'unnecessary' areas on the custom post types for different roles and post types.
+The plugin support all functions also for custom post types, automatically in the settings page.

 = Compatibility with plugins for MetaBoxes in Write-area = You can add your own options, you must only see for css selectors

 = Requirements =
-* WordPress version 2.8 and later; tested only in last stable version.
+* WordPress version 4.0 and later; tested only in last stable version.

 = What does this plugin do? =
 The plugin changes the administration backend and gives you the power to assign rights on certain parts.
 Admins can activate/deactivate every part of the menu and even parts of the sub-menu.
 Meta fields can be administered separately for posts and pages.
 Certain parts of the write menu can be deactivated separately for admins or non-admins.
 The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each user can have his own settings.

-= Details =
-1. the admin theme can be set per user.
-To change this go to user settings
-1. currently you can use the theme together with the color settings for the Fresh and Classic themes
-1. more colors can be easily added
-1. new menu structure: on the left hand site you find classic menu points for managing and writing, while the right part is reserved for settings, design, plugins and user settings
-1. the dashboard has been moved into the menu itself but this can be deactivated if its not desired
-1. the menu is now smaller and takes up less space
-1. the WRITE menu has been changed as follows:
-1. it is no longer limited to a fixed width but flows to fill your whole browser window now
-1. you can scroll all input fields now, no need to make certain parts of the WRITE screen bigger
-1. categories moved to the sidebar
-1. tags moved to the sidebar if you are not using the plugin "Simple Tags"
-1. the editing part gets auto-scrolled which makes sense when using a small resolution
-1. the media uploader now uses the whole screen width
-1. supports the plugin "Admin Drop Down Menu" - when the plugin is active the user has two more backend-themes to chose from
-1. supports the plugin "Lighter Menus" - when that plugin is active the user has another two backend-themes to chose from
-1. two new color schemes are now available
-1. the width of the sidebar is changeable to standard, 300px, 400px or 30%
-1. each meta field can now be deactivated (per user setting) so it doesn't clutter up your write screen
-1. you can even deactivate other parts like h2, messages or the info in the sidebar
-1. the part of the user info you have on the upper - right part of your menu can be deactivated or just the log-out link
-1. the dashboard can be completely removed from the backend
-1. all menu and sub menu points can be completely deactivated for admins and non-admins
-1. most of these changes are only loaded when needed - i.e. only in the write screen
-1. set a backend-theme for difficult user
-1. you can set an role to view the areas on link page, edit post, edit page and global
-1. you can add own options for set rights to role
-1. it is possible to disable HTML-Editor on edit-area, only Visual-tab
-1. remove widgets in widgets settings for different role
-1. remove admin bar for different role
-1. remove admin bar items for different role
-1. remove items on custom post types for different role
-1. ... many many more

 == Installation ==
 1. Unpack the download-package